echoprotocol/echowiki/api-reference/testrpc/methods.md

 # Echo TestRPC API

+TestRPC API is the extension of [Ethereum JSON RPC API](../json-rpc/methods.md) which relies on new features of simplified block generator and integrated test wallet.

 ### eth_mining
-Returns `true` if client is actively mining new blocks, otherwise `false`.
+Returns `true` if client is generating new blocks, otherwise `false`.

 ##### Example
 ```json